JohanHW-CD/PubDateNet/README.md

 ## Models

+**IMPORTANT NOTE:** The BERT.ipynb cannot be viewed from Github directly, please download it and open it with any IDE or Google Colab.

 | Model | File | Notes |
 |-------|------|-------|
 | **SVM** | `SVM.py` | Support Vector Machine implementation |